 The essence of the course is creative and grounded problem-solving.
 It is exciting but hard work.
 Architecture students are convinced that they work harder than anyone else, and whether or not that’s true, it is not the course to choose for an easy life.
 Unlike other courses, Architecture students have workspace in the Department of Architecture, which generates a strong group spirit to complement the college base.
 The Architecture Tripos gives an unrivalled design-based degree which is an excellent preparation for many career paths, not just the architectural profession.
 However, most graduates do continue their architectural studies: the course covers the Part I criteria set by the Architects Registration Board (ARB) and the Royal Institute of British Architects (RIBA).
 The Department also offers courses that cover Parts II and III of the ARB/RIBA.

 Students who wish to become architects continue their studies through a post-degree diploma or masters in Architecture, in Cambridge, elsewhere in the UK or overseas, usually after a year out gaining architectural work experience.
-A list of UK institutions offering post-degree courses (ARB/RIBA Part I courses) can be obtained from the Admissions Office.
 The Department of Architecture offers an MPhil in Architecture and Urban Design which is ARB/RIBA accredited (see Department of Architecture website).
 The final stage in professional training involves a further year out and a course in professional practice (ARB/RIBA Part III course) also on offer in Cambridge.
 This process, which can be completed in seven years from the beginning of undergraduate study, leads to registration with the Architects Registration Board and the right to use the title Architect.

 Because of the small size of the Department of Architecture admission is highly competitive, with many times more applicants than places.
 Pembroke typically has two or three undergraduates in each year, but numbers vary slightly from year to year.
 Most teaching takes place in the Department, which is nearby – Pembroke is one of the three colleges nearest to the Department of Architecture.